-Professional practice valuations are a specialist area of business valuation beccause they are often valued under a different appraisal method or business valuation method to most business categories.
+Professional practice valuations are a specialist area of business valuation because they are often valued under a different appraisal method or business valuation method to most business categories.

-Accountancy practice valuations are most commonly conducted on a multiple of gross fees per annum, whereas other businesses are valued on a multiple of profitabilty.
+Accountancy practice valuations are most commonly conducted on a multiple of gross fees per annum, whereas other businesses are valued on a multiple of profitability.

 For example, a valuation of an accountancy practice in metropolitan Melbourne may attract a multiple of 95-105 cents in the dollar of annual fees, provided those fees are in an attractive client demographic.
 If the client demographic is too low (with lots of low price compliance tax returns) then the multiple may drop below 75 cents in the dollar, whereas higher paying clients are generally valued more highly.

-In contrast an accountancy practice in a country twown may only attrasct a multiple of 50-75 cents in the dollar for its fees, particularly if the town is small or is in a low growth situation.
+In contrast, an accountancy practice in a country town may only attract a multiple of 50-75 cents in the dollar for its fees, particularly if the town is small or is in a low growth situation.

-The fee multiple is slowly being replaced by profit multiple valuation methods such as EBIT multiples and our Business Valuer Network experts generally tend to do both valuation methods on a professional practice valuation as a cross -check.
-For more information contact Graham O'Hehir co- ordinator of the Business Valuer Network on 1300 634 588 to discuss in confidence your valuation questions and valuation requirements regarding a professional practice valuation..
+The fee multiple is slowly being replaced by profit multiple valuation methods such as EBIT multiples and business valuers generally tend to do both valuation methods on a professional practice valuation as a cross-check.